 - Howarth Park Rides & Attractions; Train, carousel, jump house, animal barn, pony rides, dig zone; Location: 630 Summerfield Road, Santa Rosa; Facebook Page for Santa Rosa Recreation & Parks; Please consult their website for detailed/updated info.

-- Library: Visit a Sonoma County Library branch or a college campus (SRJC).
+- Library: Visit a Sonoma County Library branch or be up to date all their programming and events by using their online calendar.

 - Movie Theatres– Go see a movie!